rematch/rematch/docs/migration-guide.md

 For an earlier version, see [v1.x docs](https://github.com/rematch/rematch/tree/master/docs).
 Currently only displaying v2.x documentation.

 Breaking changes for the core functionality:
-- changed the default name assigned to stores from a number to `Rematch Store ${number}` for clarity
+- Changed the default name assigned to stores from a number to `Rematch Store ${number}` for clarity
-- removed `meta` parameter from the action
-- changed typings to avoid future issues
+- Changed typings to avoid future issues
-- effects: dispatch param can't be destructured
+- Effects: dispatch param can't be destructured on Typescript due a design limitation

 Plugins:
-- removed `onInit` hook
+- Removed `onInit` hook
-- removed possibility for plugins to include any plugins in their configuration
+- Removed possibility for plugins to include any plugins in their configuration
-- changed typings to avoid future issues
+- Changed typings to avoid future issues
-- Persist plugin is updated to match redux-persist, so probably you'll find some errors
+- Psersist plugin is updated to match redux-persist, so probably you'll find some errors

 ### Migration from 0.x to 1.x <a id="migration-from-0x-to-1x"></a>